grease-xmr/grease/docs/src/20_circuits.typ

 + verifying the adapted signature:
   + if verified the KES will close the dispute and update public state with the adapted signature,
   + if not verified the KES will find that the plaintiff is wronged and proceed with the unlock process.
-+ observing the closing transaction on Monero and close the dispute,
++ observing the closing transaction on Monero and closing the dispute,
 + processing the protest by verifying the unadapted signatures of the future transaction:
   + if verified the KES will find that the defendant is wronged and proceed with the unlock process,
   + if not verified the KES will find that the plaintiff is wronged and proceed with the unlock process.
-+ recognizing that the dispute response window has expired and find that the plaintiff is wronged and proceed with the unlock process.
++ recognizing that the dispute response window has expired, finding that the plaintiff is wronged and proceeding with the unlock process.

 The KES may start the unlock process for the wronged peer against the violating peer:
 + the KES will close the dispute and update public state with the saved root secret share of the violating peer encrypted to the wronged peer.